 2. Keep all rooms clean!
 In the labs, all used chemicals must be returned to the lockers, all glassware must be washed properly and the desks must be wiped clean.
 Broken glass goes to the bin labelled GLASS!
 Tidy the lab even if you want to come again the next afternoon.
-Be aware that you are not the only user, other people need to work there too and lessons are held there on regular basis!
+Be aware that you are not the only user, other people need to work there too and lessons are held there on a regular basis!

 3. Label everything with your name!

 Samples deposited in the basement lab must be legibly marked with the name of the owner and year of collection.
-In case of bachelor and master students, the name of the supervisor is most welcome as well.
+In the case of bachelor and master students, the name of the supervisor is most welcome as well.
 Samples of large amounts (e.g. soil) must be put in boxes.
 Label everything on which you are working at the moment (grinding, sample concentrating, biomass drying)!

 If you are leaving for a short period of time (like for a lunch), put all dangerous chemicals into the lockers and label your work with name, reason and length of absence (e.g. on lunch, be back at 2).

 4. We have several refrigerators in the lab and the common room.
-Please, try to respect following separation: fridges in the common room - food and drinks; fridges in the hall and in the labs - samples.
+Please, try to respect the following separation: fridges in the common room - food and drinks; fridges in the hall and in the labs - samples.

 5. If you need to buy any chemical substances, ask Blanka first before buying them needlessly.
 We can also order chemicals from the faculty storage on your grant.